policies

 - Coaches are responsible for knowing and following HNB constitution and rules, the Hockey Canada Ice Hockey Rules book.
 Coaches should not knowingly jeopardize the eligibility and participation of any player due to ignorance of the rules and their application.

-- Coaches should not make any demands on a player that are inconsistent with HNB and West Kent guidelines and regulations or in any way compromise the players confidence in them.
+- Coaches should not make any demands on a player that are inconsistent with HNB and EDZA East guidelines and regulations or in any way compromise the players confidence in them.

 - It shall be understood by coaches that their general responsibility to "the players" and to "The Game" includes all players, whether on his team or on an opponent's.